Azure/SAIL/README.md

 2. Deploy the AzureML Managed Online Endpoint: Configure the endpoint and deployment settings using YAML files, specifying the model to deploy, environment variables, and instance configurations.​

-3. Test the Deployment: Retrieve the endpoint's scoring URI and API keys, then send test requests to ensure the model is serving correctly.​
+3. Test the Deployment: Retrieve the endpoint's scoring URI and API keys, then send test requests to ensure the model is serving correctly.​ Using MS Entra for authentication and authorization is supported as well: https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints-online-auth?view=azureml-api-2

 4  (Optional) - Autoscale the AML Endpoint: Set up autoscaling rules to dynamically adjust the number of instances based on real-time metrics, ensuring efficient handling of varying loads.​